 I’ve just sat down to a glass of Jacob’s Creek Reserve Barossa Shiraz.
 I take my first sip and am floating around in the essence of one of Australia’s best wine regions.

 “Oh wow that has to be from one of the Barossa Valley wineries,” I say to Craig.
 It’s uncanny how a taste can send you down memory lane and take you right back to a destination / trip of a lifetime.

-Visiting the Barossa Valley Wineries and spending four days getting to know Jacob’s Creek showed me just how much goes into making a bottle of wine that we often sit back and swill without even a reflection of thought to the love and care that goes into it.
+Visiting the Barossa Valley Wineries in South Australia and spending four days getting to know Jacob’s Creek showed me just how much goes into making a bottle of wine that we often sit back and swill without even a reflection of thought to the love and care that goes into it.